coolwyxiao/Event_Web/README.md

 ### Package Division
 **FrontEnd:** under WebContent directory
+* index.html functions as the framework of the frontend page
+* main.css under style directory defines the style of the HTML page.
+* main.js contains the code of javascript that connects backend with frontend.

 **BackEnd:** under src directory
 * algorithm: This is the package to implement my event recommendation algorithm.